 Heterogeneity in consumer habitat use greatly influences spatial and temporal variation in nutrients supplied by animal waste (Uthicke 2001; Roman and McCarthy 2010; Benkwitt et al. 2019).
 For example, tropical coral reefs provide habitat, shelter, and food sources that attract dense aggregations of vertebrate and invertebrate consumers which regenerate nutrients (Archer et al. 2015; Shantz et al. 2015).
-On a meso scale, productivity increases with proximity to reefs with high densities of fishes (Layman et al. 2016), while on a fine scale, sheltering schools of fish increase nitrogen concentrations around individual heads of corals relative to neighboring uninhabited corals (Holbrook et al. 2008).
-(Allgeier et al. 2014)Diurnal migrations are another source of temporal and spatial variation in consumer-regenerated nutrients, as some fishes travel away from reefs to forage at night, then return to excrete waste around their hiding spots during the day (Meyer and Schultz 1985; Francis and Côté 2018).
+On a meso-scale (i.e., 10 to 100 km; Broitman et al., 2001), productivity increases with proximity to reefs with high densities of fishes (Layman et al. 2016), while on a fine scale, sheltering schools of fish increase nitrogen concentrations around individual heads of corals relative to neighboring uninhabited corals (Holbrook et al. 2008).
+Ammonium supply can also vary with not only the body size, but also the diversity of the consumers (Allgeier et al. 2014).
+Diurnal migrations are another source of temporal and spatial variation in consumer-regenerated nutrients, as some fishes travel away from reefs to forage at night, then return to excrete waste around their hiding spots during the day (Meyer and Schultz 1985; Francis and Côté 2018).
 At an even larger-scale, variation can arise from the migration of megafauna; for instance, whales transport and deposit nutrients across thousands of kilometers as they travel from their feeding to breeding grounds (Doughty et al. 2016).
 However, the current understanding of animal-driven spatio-temporal variability of nitrogen is drawn substantially from tropical ecosystems (Meyer et al. 1983; Holbrook et al. 2008; Allgeier et al. 2013), often overlooking productive temperate marine ecosystems.

 In temperate oceans, external sources of nutrients, such as upwelling and freshwater runoff, are generally considered the dominant drivers of nitrogen variability (Dayton et al. 1999; Lønborg et al. 2021).
-Due to the open nature of nearshore environments, high water flow from currents, tides, and wave action are believed to limit small-scale (1 to 100 m2) nutrient variation (Probyn and Chapman 1983).
+Due to the open nature of many nearshore environments, fast water flow from currents, tides, and wave action are believed to limit small-scale (1 to 100 m2) nutrient variation (Probyn and Chapman 1983).
 Therefore, research on intertidal and shallow subtidal ecosystems has traditionally focused on top-down trophic interactions as the drivers of community composition at small scales, while limiting considerations of resource limitation to large regional or continental scales (Paine 1986; Menge 1992).
-However, evidence suggests meso-scale (10 to 100 km; Broitman et al., 2001) variation in allochthonous nitrogen via upwelling and internal waves may contribute to bottom-up control of marine communities (Menge et al. 1997; Nielsen and Navarrete 2004; Leichter et al. 2023) and even weaken top-down control (Sellers et al. 2020).
+However, evidence suggests meso-scale variation in allochthonous nitrogen via upwelling and internal waves may contribute to bottom-up control of marine communities (Menge et al. 1997; Nielsen and Navarrete 2004; Leichter et al. 2023) and even weaken top-down control (Sellers et al. 2020).
 Consumer-mediated nutrient dynamics may also contribute to smaller scales of nutrient variability than previously assumed.
 For instance, the abundance of intertidal mussel beds has been linked to variation in nitrogen concentrations along entire coastlines (Pfister et al. 2014), across 10s of meters (Aquilino et al. 2009), and among tidepools (fine-scale microhabitats; Bracken, 2004).
-Therefore, regenerated nitrogen may contribute substantially to meso-, small-, and fine-scale variation in nutrient availability, even in high-flow, upwelling-dominated nearshore coastal ecosystems.
+Therefore, regenerated nitrogen may contribute substantially to meso-, small-, and fine-scale variation in nutrient availability, even in fast-flow, upwelling-dominated nearshore coastal ecosystems.